 - 21. The charity support element of Research England funding is not intended to support research that is already funded from public sources.
 Where a charity exists to allocate public funds, or where a charity allocates funds which come wholly or mainly from public sources, this income is not eligible. - 22.
-So, income awarded by the Royal Society and the British Academy from grants made to them by the UK government to be disbursed on its behalf should be returned under Table 5 Column 1i (BEIS Research Councils (other)).
+So, income awarded by The Royal Society and the British Academy from grants made to them by the UK government to be disbursed on its behalf should be returned under Table 5 Column 1i (DSIT Research Councils (other)).
 However, income awarded by these bodies and funded from non-government sources should be returned under Table 5 Column 2 ('UK-based charities (open competitive process)') or Column 3 ('UK-based charities (other)') where the provider has received confirmation from the awarding body that the grant or contract was not government-funded.
 Similarly, income awarded by the Education Endowment Foundation, from grants made to them by the UK government to be disbursed on its behalf should be returned under Table 5 Column 4 ('UK central government bodies/local authorities, health & hospital authorities').
+However, income awarded by this body and funded from non-government sources should be returned under Table 5 Column 2 ('UK-based charities (open competitive process)') or 3 ('UK-based charities (other)') where the provider has received confirmation from the grant or contract was not government sources and the under Table 5 Column 4 ('UK central government bodies/local authorities, health & hospital authorities').
 However, income awarded by this body and funded from non-government sources should be returned under Table 5 Column 2 ('UK-based charities (open competitive process)') or 3 ('UK-based charities (other)') where the provider has received confirmation from the Education Endowment Foundation that the grant or contract was not government-funded.